Soroush98/FindConnections/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Project Idea
-FindConnections enables users to discover connections between notable individuals by identifying instances where they have been photographed together, such as during public events.
+FindConnections enables users to discover connections between notable individuals by identifying instances where they have been photographed together, either directly or through a short chain of others who share photos.
 This feature offers a unique perspective on the interconnectedness of public figures.
 Our platform is inspired by the concept of [six degrees of separation](https://en.wikipedia.org/wiki/Six_degrees_of_separation).
-In this context, a connection between two people is established if they appear together in the same photograph, either directly or through a short chain of others who share photos.

 ### How It Works